gilbertoCM/Modelab-Python/manuals/git_manuals/github_manual_en.md

 **git branch -M main: Used to rename the current branch to "main"and set it as the principal branch of the repository** **git push -u origin main: Used to upload changes from the local repository to remote repository (such as GitHub) and set the main branch for future "push" and "pull"**

+*What does each term mean?*
+git push → Send commits to the remote repository.
+- u (o --set-upstream) → Sets the remote branch as a reference for future git push and git pull. origin → Is the name of the remote repository (linked with Git remote add origin) main → Is the branch to be uploaded to the remote repository. git branch → Manages the branches of the repository.
+-M → Forces the branch to be renamed, even if it already exists.

 4. ### Cloning an existing repository

-To work on an existing repository we must go to it and extract the code
+To work in an existing repository we must go to it and extract the code.

 ![git_clone]

+## Modifications in the GitHub repository from terminal

 5. ### Updating and maintenance
 - Upload changes